provide-io/terraform-provider-pyvider/docs/guides/orientation.md

 Because Pyvider speaks the same protocol as the official Go SDK, anything you build behaves like a native provider.

-## How this repository fits in
+## How the Pyvider ecosystem fits together

-- **`terraform-provider-pyvider`** – Prebuilt provider that exposes the example components to Terraform.
+- **`pyvider`** – The core framework that turns Python classes into a Terraform provider binary.
-- **`pyvider-components`** – The component library this provider imports.
-Study it to see how individual resources are implemented.
+- **`pyvider-components`** – This component library providing example resources, data sources, and functions.
+Study these to see how components are implemented.
-- **`pyvider`** – The framework that turns Python classes into a Terraform provider binary.
+- **`terraform-provider-pyvider`** – Reference implementation provider that bundles pyvider-components for demonstration purposes.

-Use this repository to learn the flow from framework → components → provider.
-When you are ready to build something custom, use the tutorials in the Pyvider documentation and copy patterns from `pyvider-components`.
+Use the components in this library as templates when building your own providers.
+Each component demonstrates best practices for schema definition, async handlers, validation, and error handling.

 ## Next steps

-- Move on to [Tour the Example Provider](./01-provider-tour.md) to understand what is shipped.
+- Continue to [Build Your Own Provider](./build-your-own.md) to create a custom provider for your infrastructure.
-- Dive into [Getting Started with Pyvider](./02-getting-started.md) when you want to run Terraform locally.
+- Explore the component source code in this repository to understand implementation patterns.